Proudly sponsored by:

 Rachel Ribeiro Executive Director

 Rachel was named NMYA’s Executive Director in December 2022.
 She first started working with NMYA in 2015.
-She has taught nine semesters of Drama I, spearheading the development of the Drama I curriculum, has directed eight Advanced Drama plays, and in the summer of 2023, founded the inaugural NMYA Summer Shakespeare Fest.
+She has taught nine semesters of Drama I, spearheading the development of the Drama I curriculum, has directed eleven Advanced Drama productions, and in the summer of 2023, founded the inaugural NMYA Summer Shakespeare Fest.
 As a classroom teacher, librarian, and theater director, she has been working with children since 2003.
 She has taught theater to elementary, middle, and high school students for many years and started the Las Montañas Theater Club in Las Cruces, NM.
 Under her direction, the club claimed first or second place at the New Mexico Activities Association One Act Play competition for three years in a row (2011-2013).
 Her lifelong passion for the performing arts was first nurtured as a child with the East Side Players, in Cincinnati, OH, and continued with church, school, and community theater productions.
 She has performed comedy improv with The Sweaty-Toothed Madmen (Wenham, MA) and community theater with the No Strings Theatre Company (Las Cruces, NM).
 She has a Bachelor’s degree in English from Gordon College in Wenham, Massachusetts, and a Master’s degree in Teaching English from New Mexico State University.
 Rachel loves nudging and cajoling the inner spark of every young actor.
 As Executive Director, her door is always open.
 The best part of the job, she says, is building relationships with all of our young actors and their families.

 • Michelle Eiland

-Michelle Eiland Choreographer
+Michelle Eiland Resident Choreographer

 Michelle Eiland began training in dance at the age of two at Fishback’s Dance Studio.
 She is trained in ballet, pointe, tap, jazz, modern, lyrical, contemporary, hip-hop, Celtic, Latin dance, and character movement.
 She performs, choreographs, teaches, and assists for many theaters and companies in town.
 In addition to performing, Michelle loves both teaching and learning and holds both a Bachelor’s and Master’s in Spanish, as well as a Dual License in Special and General Education, K-12.
 She teaches Spanish to grades 8-12 at The Public Academy for Performing Arts (PAPA).
 She also has professional and academic experience with Portuguese and American Sign Language.
 Michelle is dedicated to accessibility and equity of education.
 She is a childhood cancer survivor and celebrates diversity through her work.
 She is honored to have roots in such a deeply devoted arts community here in The Land of Enchantment.